0xrsydn/coverletter/README.md

 2.  **Build and run using Docker Compose:**
     ```bash
     # From the project root (coverletter/)
-    docker-compose -f src/docker-compose.yml up -d --build
+    docker compose -f src/docker-compose.yml up -d --build
     ```
     The application will be available at http://localhost:8000 (or your server's IP).
+For development environment, you can
+    comment out Loki logging configuration if you don't need it.

 ## Environment Configuration